 Button was at the peak of his career when he won the 2009 FIA Formula One World Championship.
 But since then, his performances were quite moody, which eventually led to the gradual decline of his popularity.

 All of this climaxed when his father died in 2014.
-A concrete evidence of this is his betting odds for the Monaco Grand Prix held last May 28.
+Concrete evidence of this is his betting odds for the Monaco Grand Prix held last May 28.
 Though he was expected to make it to the top three having been priced 51.0, he still remained as an underdog with 2.6 odds to make it to the top 10 and 1.85 to finish the race.

 Now that he retired from the sport, the betting game has also stopped for him.
-So, if you want to grab a F1 free bet to wager on the upcoming race, it makes sense for you to pick between Lewis Hamilton and Sebastian Vettel who have 17/20 and 5/2 betting odds respectively.
+So, if you want to grab an F1 free bet to wager on the upcoming race, it makes sense for you to pick between Lewis Hamilton and Sebastian Vettel who have 17/20 and 5/2 betting odds respectively.

 But if they’re not your type, you can also choose Valtteri Bottas’s 7/1 odds who are currently at the 3rd spot or perhaps Max Verstappen or Kimi Raikkonen who both has 14/1 odds.
 Daniel Ricciardo is also expected to overtake Verstappen and Raikkonen in the next few months as he’s closing in on them with 16/1 odds.
 As much as possible, keep your bets to those racers.